veethree/sort.py/README.md

 If you call the script without an argument, It will sort the folder the script is in, Otherwise it will sort the folder provided.

+Something to keep in mind, At the moment it doesn't really worry about overwriting files and such.
+But if it attempts to overwrite a file, It just silently crashes.

 Usage
 ```
 python sort.py "C:\Users\yourmom\Downloads"